The Competitive Advantage that a Small Business has to Big Box Brands

 A small business or one still in its startup phase is limited from the buying power and footprint that a large corporation has established over the years.
 They’ve succeeded in making their presence known and becoming a mainstay in the marketplace while building a loyal base of customers.
-Rest assured, though, as the aspirations of being on the same scale of that big, bad behemoth that alters industry perceptions and challenges the status quo is within grasp in your quest for glory.
+Rest assured, though, as the aspirations of being on the same scale of that big, bad behemoth that alters industry perceptions and challenges the status quo are within grasp in your quest for glory.

 Agile = Profitable